Home Climbing Areas Climbing Routes Guidebooks Free Topos Photos Gear Forum

 Yosemite Big Wall Skills

 Yosemite offers short practice aid routes, 3000-foot A5 nightmares, and everything in between.
 No matter what you plan to climb, you will need basic free climbing and aid climbing skills before you arrive in the Valley.
-Train in both a climbing gym and your local crag and read our How To Big Wall Climb Forum Post.
+Train in both a climbing gym and your local crag and read our How To Big Wall Climb Book.
 Consider purchasing Road to The Nose, a guidebook that offers advice on training for Yosemite big walls and also includes numerous topos for moderate routes.
 For a more complete selection of big wall routes, check out Yosemite Big Wall SuperTopos.

 Good Practice Aid Climbs